StaysafeUK/CSPAdoptDogCi/README.md

 ### Tabular Display of Information from Database

+One of the best features of the site is the tabular display of information presented from the PostGresSQL database into a table.
+The example below shows information from the search function in the Navbar.
+Another example of this is from clicking on a dog and seeing the information provided in a table.

 <div>
 <img src="documentation/images/tabulardisplay-adoptdog.webp" alt="AdoptDog Tabular display of Dog(s) information">
 </div>

 ### Comments with CRUD functionality for Dogs and Site

 As mentioned above the site includes the ability to have: